In order to test and experiment with OpenPERouter, a containerlab and kind based environment is available.

 Because of this, when the router pod wrapping the interface gets deleted (instead of returning to the host as it would happen with a real interface).

-To emulate the behavior of a real system, there is a background script which checks for the deletion of the veths and recreates them.
+To emulate the behavior of a real system, there is a background program which checks for the deletion of the veths and recreates them.